-Mailboxes are considered Federal property and the Residential Life staff does not have access to them.
+Mailboxes are considered Federal property and must be checked regularly by the resident.
+The Residential Life staff does not have access to mailboxes.
 The Post Office on-campus maintains these.
+For University

-For University Commons, University Suites, Bayou Suites, and Bayou Village Apartments, you will be granted a mailbox key at check-in and be told your box number for the building staff.
+Commons, University Suites, Bayou Suites, and Bayou Village Apartments, you will be granted a mailbox key at check-in and be told your box number for the building staff.
 For Madison, Ouachita, and Masur, mail is kept and can be picked up at the on-campus post office.